The-International-Screeps-Bot/The-International-Open-Source/README.md

 Using [rollup](https://rollupjs.org/guide/en/) we will translate the code into a single js file, which will be used in environments set in `.screeps.yaml` file (see below if you don't have one yet).
 This compiles the code so it can be run by Screeps while we develop using folders and typescript.

+First, you'll need to set up your settings.
+In `/src` you'll find the `settings.example.ts` file.
+Please copy the folder and rename its clone to `settings.ts`.
+Then change the `settingsExample` definition to `settings`.
+You can then add your own prefences, including checks based on the name of the shard for server-specific settings.
+These same instructions with an example is included in the file.

-First, rename `.screeps.yaml.example` to `.screeps.yaml` and fill in the required information for each environment you want to run the bot in.
+Next, rename `.screeps.yaml.example` to `.screeps.yaml` and fill in the required information for each environment you want to run the bot in.
 For the official server, replace the `token` with an [API token](https://docs.screeps.com/auth-tokens.html) for your account.
-On private servers, edit *(or copy and rename)* the `pserver` section with `host` set to your server domain or IP then complete `username` and `password` with your credentials on this server.
+On private servers, edit _(or copy and rename)_ the `pserver` section with `host` set to your server domain or IP then complete `username` and `password` with your credentials on this server.
 For more information about this file, check the [screeps unified credentials file](https://github.com/screepers/screepers-standards/blob/master/SS3-Unified_Credentials_File.md) spec.

 Running `rollup -c` will compile your code and do a "dry run", preparing the code for upload but not actually pushing it.
 Running `rollup -c --environment DEST:mmo` will compile your code, and then upload it to a screeps server using the `mmo` config from `.screeps.yaml`.